 Collaborating with a team at the FotoKem laboratory in Burbank, Nolan and Ned Price, Warner Bros.’
 VP of restoration, first had to spruce up that material.
-The lab spent more than six months cleaning the 50-year-old negative and checking the splices, which included removing a number of older, imperfect repairs.
+According to Price, the lab spent more than six months cleaning the 50-year-old negative and checking the splices, which included removing a number of older, imperfect repairs.
 Then they made an answer print, color-timed it by closely adhering to the original timing notes and documentation, and finally made an interpositive and an internegative in 65mm for striking prints.
 (Hoyte van Hoytema, Nolan’s director of photography on “Interstellar” and “Dunkirk,” had a hand in the effort.)

 “Film is the best analogy that’s ever been devised for the way the eye sees.”

 The team also went back to the original six-track soundtrack and faithfully transferred it to the new prints.
 “The film is mixed in a very extreme way,” Nolan says with awe.
 “There are incredible sonic peaks that are beyond anything anyone would do today.”

 For Price, it’s been a new, exciting adventure with one of the most revered assets in the Warner Bros. vault.
 “I’ve worked on this film a number of times, and every time I return to it, I find it’s a different film, because I bring to it a different experience,” he says.
 “And this is the first time I’ve been able to finish it with 70mm theatrical prints.
 All the previous visits have finished in digital form.”